CMV Astoria

 Review of CMV Astoria

-The 1948-built cruise ship Astoria (fka "MV Azores") was launched as "MS Stockholm" for Swedish America Line on September 9, 1946.
-At the time of its launch, this was the largest Swedish passenger vessel (Transatlantic liner) best known for the collision with SS Andrea Doria (in 1956) which resulted in the sinking of the ocean liner.
+The 1948-built / 2025-scrapped cruise ship Astoria (formerly "MV Azores") was launched as "MS Stockholm" for the Swedish America Line on September 9, 1946.
+At the time, she was the largest Swedish passenger vessel (Transatlantic liner) and became best known for her collision with SS Andrea Doria in 1956, which resulted in the sinking of the Italian ocean liner.

-The shipowner Grand Circle Corporation announced that the cruise vessel leaves CMV's fleet at the end of 2018.
-However, in April 2019, CMV announced the ship's 2020 "Baja California and Mexican Riviera" itinerary program from homeport Puerto Penasco.
-In January 2020, CMV announced that ends the charter deal for Astoria in October 2020.
+Shipowner Grand Circle Corporation announced the vessel would leave CMV's fleet at the end of 2018.
+However, in April 2019, CMV introduced the 2020 "Baja California and Mexican Riviera" itinerary program, homeporting in Puerto Penasco.
+In January 2020, CMV confirmed it would end the charter deal for Astoria in October 2020.

-NEWS: In mid-February 2021, the 73-years-old Astoria (currently the world's oldest cruise ship) was listed for sale at Lloyds's List.
-After leaving Port Tilbury, Astoria was rerouted to Port Rotterdam Holland where was arrested (under an insolvency law) after the Madeira-based shipowner Transportes Marítimos Unipessoal Lda filed for bankruptcy.
-The boat was auctioned at a minimum price of EUR 10 million (~GBP 8,72M/ ~USD 12,135M), free from any debts.
+In mid-February 2021, the 73-year-old Astoria was listed for sale on Lloyd's List.
+After leaving Port Tilbury, she was rerouted to Port Rotterdam, Holland, where she was arrested under insolvency law following the bankruptcy of her Madeira-based owner, Transportes Marítimos Unipessoal Lda.
+The ship was auctioned at a minimum price of EUR 10 million (~GBP 8.72M / ~USD 12.135M), free of debts.

-Astoria's current owner is The Roundtable LLC (2018-founded, Puerto Rico-based engineering and consulting company) specializing in renewable energy, project management, and equipment manufacturing.
+Astoria's last owner was The Roundtable LLC, a Puerto Rico-based engineering and consulting company (founded in 2018), specializing in renewable energy, project management, and equipment manufacturing.

 History - construction and ownership

-The 600-passenger ship Astoria was initially named "MS Stockholm".
-It was constructed by Gotaverken (in Goteborg Sweden) for the shipowner SAL (Swedish America Line).
-The ocean liner was in the fleet of Classic International Cruises (1985-founded, 2012-defunct) and operated under the name "MS Athena" until 2012.
-In 2013, it was acquired by Portuscale Cruises (2013-founded as the first Portuguese cruise shipping company).
+The 600-passenger ship Astoria was originally named "MS Stockholm" and constructed by Gotaverken in Goteborg, Sweden for SAL (Swedish America Line).
+She later joined the fleet of Classic International Cruises (founded in 1985, defunct in 2012) and operated as "MS Athena" until 2012.
+In 2013, she was acquired by Portuscale Cruises (founded 2013), the first Portuguese cruise shipping company.

 CMV Astoria cruise ship

-Over time, the vessel sailed under many different names - Volkerfreundschaft, Volker, Fridtjof Nansen, Italia I, Italia Prima, Valtur Prima, and Caribe and became famous as Stockholm because of its collision with Andrea Doria in 1956.
-The latter vessel sadly sank because it was seriously damaged.
-The collision of the two ships became one of the most notorious maritime disasters in history.
+Over the years, the vessel sailed under numerous names—Volkerfreundschaft, Volker, Fridtjof Nansen, Italia I, Italia Prima, Valtur Prima, and Caribe—and gained fame as Stockholm due to her 1956 collision with Andrea Doria, which sank as a result of serious damage.
+The incident remains one of the most infamous maritime disasters in history.

-Stockholm (Azores), with LOA length 525 ft (160 m) was at the time the smallest passenger vessel deployed on the North Atlantic route.
-A curious fact about the cruise ship is that she was the largest passenger ship constructed in Sweden.
-In the beginning, Azores was planned to sail with 395 passengers, but its max passenger capacity was increased to 548 after a drydock refit.
+Stockholm (later Azores), with a length of 525 ft (160 m), was at the time the smallest passenger vessel operating on the North Atlantic route.
+Interestingly, she was also the largest passenger ship ever built in Sweden.
+Initially designed for 395 passengers, her maximum passenger capacity was increased to 548 after a drydock refit.

-MV Azores entered service for CMV in 2015, under long-term charter from Portuscale Cruises (Portuguese cruise ship line), and is aimed at the English speaking cruise market.
-The vessel is “adult only” (child-free) for passengers 16-years plus.
-Cruise & Maritime Voyages announced that after its 2015 summer season, the cruise ship will be renamed to “Astoria”.
+MV Azores entered service for CMV in 2015 under a long-term charter from Portuscale Cruises and was aimed at the English-speaking cruise market.
+She operated as an “adults-only” (16+) ship.
+CMV later announced that after the 2015 summer season, the vessel would be renamed “Astoria.”

-In July 2016, CMV announced that the ship leaves the fleet in 2018.
-Following the spring 2017 season for CMV (Tilbury roundtrips March 9 through April 27, 2017), the ship was chartered for 1 year by the French company Rivages du Monde.
+In July 2016, CMV announced Astoria would leave the fleet in 2018.
+Following the spring 2017 season (Tilbury roundtrips from March 9 through April 27), she was chartered for one year by the French company Rivages du Monde.

-All CMV 2017 bookings were “buy one get one free” cruise deals - if booked by the end of July 2016.
-On 2017 bookings made by August 31, 2016, were offered free or half-priced car parking at Port Tilbury, plus free cabin upgrades and up to GBP 1000 in onboard credit.
+All CMV 2017 bookings featured “buy one get one free” cruise deals if booked by the end of July 2016.
+Bookings made by August 31, 2016, included free or half-priced car parking at Port Tilbury, free cabin upgrades, and up to GBP 1000 in onboard credit.

-CMV Astoria itinerary program was based on cruises departing from UK ports to European destinations, such as the Mediterranean, Iberia (Portugal and Spain), British Isles, Norwegian Fjords, Iceland.
-Departures are roundtrip from England (Hull and Tilbury-London).
+CMV Astoria's itinerary program included cruises from UK ports to destinations in Europe such as the Mediterranean, Iberia (Portugal and Spain), the British Isles, Norwegian Fjords, and Iceland.
+Departures were roundtrips from Hull and Tilbury-London.

-During its last CMV (2-month 2016) season, the ship operated on roundtrips from Bristol (Avonmouth), following the winter docking in Greece.
-On March 11, the ship sailed up to Avonmouth.
-On March 21 started 7-day "Scottish Islands and Emerald Isle" itinerary.
-On March 28 started 15-day itinerary "Azores, Madeira and Portugal", visiting Oporto-Leixoes, Lisbon, La Coruna, and two Azores Islands.
+During her final CMV season in 2016 (2 months), the ship operated roundtrips from Bristol (Avonmouth) following winter docking in Greece.
+On March 11, she sailed to Avonmouth.
+On March 21, she began a 7-day "Scottish Islands and Emerald Isle" itinerary, followed by a 15-day "Azores, Madeira and Portugal" cruise on March 28, visiting Oporto-Leixoes, Lisbon, La Coruna, and two Azorean islands.

-Astoria ship's 2020 itinerary program was based on turnarounds (roundtrip itineraries) to Baja California and Mexican Riviera ports leaving from homeport Puerto Penasco Mexico.
-CMV's 12-day itinerary "Treasures of the Seas of Cortez” visits as call ports Topolobampo, Mazatlan, Cabo San Lucas, La Paz, Loreto, Santa Rosalia, Guaymas (San Carlos).
-With Astoria's deployment, CMV targets almost exclusively the Arizona-US market due to homeport's proximity to Phoenix, Tucson and Yuma.
+Astoria's 2020 itinerary program was based on roundtrips to Baja California and Mexican Riviera ports, departing from Puerto Penasco, Mexico.
+The 12-day "Treasures of the Seas of Cortez" itinerary visited Topolobampo, Mazatlan, Cabo San Lucas, La Paz, Loreto, Santa Rosalia, and Guaymas (San Carlos).
+CMV targeted the Arizona market due to the port’s proximity to Phoenix, Tucson, and Yuma.

-In mid-July 2019, CMV offered free roundtrip bus travel to Puerto Penasco from USA (Phoenix and Tucson) plus USD 200 OBC/onboard credit for all Sea of Cortez cruise bookings made by July 30.
-Promo sales also included onboard gratuities and free drinks (house beer and wine by the glass at lunches and dinners).
-CMV Astoria cruise prices started from USD 1600 per person (double occupancy cabin rates).
+In mid-July 2019, CMV offered free roundtrip bus travel to Puerto Penasco from the US (Phoenix and Tucson), plus USD 200 in onboard credit for all Sea of Cortez bookings made by July 30.
+The promotion also included onboard gratuities and free drinks (house beer and wine by the glass at meals).
+Cruise fares started at USD 1600 per person (double occupancy).

 Photos of CMV Astoria